Lead Exposure - West Dallas Area & Cadillac Heights (September 2002 – August 2006)

 Prevalence Estimates of Asthma in Texas (September 2010-August 2012)

 TEHI provided the University of North Texas with approximately $250,000 to determine the prevalence of asthma among children living near selected Superfund sites in Texas and to obtain data on Texas asthma prevalence for comparison.
 The relationship between child asthma and environmental pollutants has been hypothesized and previous research has found elevated rates of asthma in children who lived near hazardous waste sites.
 Certain areas of Texas have been purported to have higher asthma prevalence rates than others.
 Parents of children living near the selected Texas Superfund sites and other areas in the State were interviewed to determine if children in the home have asthma or asthma-like symptoms.
-All data have been collected for this project and the researchers are preparing a report of their findings.
+Study results showed that within the selected combined Superfund sites, the prevalence of childhood asthma was similar among those not living near the Superfund sites for both lifetime and current asthma status.

 Lavaca-Matagorda Bay System Seafood Tissue Contaminant Monitoring and Risk Assessment (September 2012-August 2013)

 TEHI provided the Texas Department of State Health Services (DSHS) with approximately $65,000 to characterize the human health risks associated with consumption of select seafood from the Lavaca-Matagorda Bay System potentially due to mercury-impacted sediments related to the Alcoa-Lavaca Bay Superfund Site.
 Between 1966 and 1970, wastewater from the Alcoa-Lavaca Bay chlor-alkali plant that contained mercury was transported to an offshore gypsum lagoon located on Dredge Island.
 After a settling period, the overflow from the gypsum lagoon was discharged to Lavaca Bay from two outfalls on Dredge Island.
 This resulted in unacceptable levels of mercury in fish and crab in Lavaca Bay and DSHS issued a fishing ban for Lavaca Bay.
 Prior to this project, DSHS had not conducted any seafood contaminant monitoring in the Lavaca-Matagorda Bay System since 2001.
-For this project, the DSHS Seafood and Aquatic Life Group collected seafood from the Lavaca-Matagorda Bay Estuary and will prepare a report to quantify current mercury related human health risks associated with consumption of seafood from the Lavaca-Matagorda Bay Estuary and compare historical mercury data.
+For this project, the DSHS Seafood and Aquatic Life Group collected seafood from the Lavaca-Matagorda Bay Estuary and prepared a report to quantify current mercury related human health risks associated with consumption of seafood from the Lavaca-Matagorda Bay Estuary and compare historical mercury data.
+Results from this project indicated that consuming fish from the Prohibited Area of Lavaca Bay continues to pose an apparent hazard to public health and the closure remains in place.

 Characterization of Potential Adverse Health Effects Associated with Consuming Fish from the Lavaca-Matagorda Bay Estuary Final Report 2013